jdsdev/Embedder/README.md

 - `max_width: 500` - Can be any number.
 Left unspecified by default.
 - `max_height: 800` - Can be any number.
 Left unspecified by default.

-### Force HTTPS

-Embedder will automatically enforce HTTPS if the provided video URL has a protocol of https:// and is supported by the video service.
-Alternatively, you can also attempt to force the particular service to return the HTTPS resource by adding the parameter:

-- `force_https: true`

 ### YouTube

 If you're using YouTube, you can use any of the [supported embed parameters](https://developers.google.com/youtube/player_parameters#Parameters).
 Simply prefix the parameters with `youtube_`.
 Here are some common parameters: